hasib32/rest-api-with-lumen/readme.md

     }
 }
 ```
+Visit Lumen (Controller)[https://lumen.laravel.com/docs/5.4/controllers] page for more info about Controller.

 ## Tutorial
 To see the step-by-step tutorial how I created this boilerplate please visit our blog [devnootes.net](https://devnotes.net/rest-api-development-with-lumen-part-one/)